Qetesh/kube-watchtower/README.md

 ## 🚀 Getting Started

 ### Deployment
-- Apply the provided [kube-watchtower.yaml](./CronJob/kube-watchtower.yaml) to your cluster.
+- Apply the provided [kube-watchtower.yaml](./CronJob/kube-watchtower.yaml) to your Kubernetes cluster.
 - Configure settings via the kube-watchtower-config ConfigMap.
 - After deployment, a CronJob named kube-watchtower will be created automatically.
 - Adjust the update schedule in the CronJob's schedule field.